 MIPI RFFE devices contain an internal register map described in the datasheet of the device.
-To control the device, the registers in the device must be written with appropriate values.
-The %XMIPIRFFECTRL command allows to configure the nRF9160 SiP to write the device's registers.
+To control the device, the registers in the device must be written with valid values.
+The %XMIPIRFFECTRL command allows configuring the nRF9160 SiP to write the device's registers.
 The register addresses, the values, and timing (phase) can be configured as described below.